Kasjog are rehearsing for their next show The Mikado, by Gilbert & Sullivan to be performed at the Rhoda McGaw Theatre, Woking from 8-11 March 2017.

-Mikado Audition Form
+Mikado Ticket Order Form

 The Sunday after the curtain came down on Yeomen, Jim Lewis and his daughter Sarah-Joy successfully completed the Surrey Half Marathon (and they weren’t last!)